RealMJDev/clock/README.md

 # js-full-clock
-this is a simple example of how to build a clock in javascript
+this is a simple example of how to build a clock in javascript.
+It is an analog and digital watch in one